 The Ivorian government is struggling to uphold its responsibility to protect and should request assistance from Economic Community of West African States (ECOWAS) and other regional partners.

-On 9 November the UN High Commissioner for Human Rights, Michelle Bachelet, urged all sides in Côte d’Ivoire to refrain from incitement to violence and to engage in meaningful dialogue to resolve the crisis.
-ECOWAS has urged all Ivorians to prioritize social cohesion and to resolve differences through legal channels.
-The European Union and African Union have also called for dialogue.
+On 9 November 2020 the UN High Commissioner for Human Rights, Michelle Bachelet, urged all sides in Côte d’Ivoire to refrain from incitement to violence and to engage in meaningful dialogue to resolve the crisis.
+ECOWAS urged all Ivorians to prioritize social cohesion and to resolve differences through legal channels.
+The European Union and African Union also called for dialogue.

 All political leaders must refrain from inciting violence against anyone on the basis of their political affiliation or ethnic identity.
 The Ivorian authorities must ensure that all human rights violations and abuses during the election period are thoroughly investigated and the perpetrators held accountable, regardless of political affiliation.